qualityshepherd/brine/assets/posts/southern_coast.md

 - **Lady Isolde** `Noble, Selfless` - sought sanctuary from the pressures of court life`
 - 28 Monks, 6 pilgrims

-**1405 Loggers Camp** in the heart of Starwood Forest; a stark contrast to the natural beauty that surrounds it.
-The camp is a rough collection of tents and wooden structures.
-The sounds of axes and saws echo through the trees.
-The loggers harvest the valuable timber while grappling with their impact on the ancient woodland.
-To say the druids despise their profession is an understatement.
-Boss hired a former Druid to help navigate tensions with the druids but he's not sure she's not a spy.
+**1405 Loggers Camp** A rough collection of tents and wooden structures stands in stark contrast to the Starwood's ancient beauty.
+Axes and saws echo through the trees as loggers harvest the valuable timber.
+Even the most hardened logger feels the weight of their impact on these old woods, yet the work continues.
+The druids offer no aid against recent threats--to them, the loggers' presence is the true blight on their forest.

+Boss hired a former druid to help navigate these tensions, but her true loyalties remain unclear.
+The camp's torches burn all night now, and no logger works alone.

+**CREW**
-- **Foreman "Boss" Bartok** `Burly, Caring (crew and sustainability of logging)`
+- **Foreman "Boss" Bartok** `Burly, Caring` - prioritizes crew safety over quotas
+- **Nyssa "Thumbs" Dunsfold** `Fallen Druid, Witty` - hired to appease druids
-- **Lena "Sawbones" Thorne** `Medic, Herbalist, Gentle`
+- **Lena "Sawbones" Thorne** `Medic, Gentle` - treats wounds physical and spiritual
-- **Lucia "Twig" Thorne** `Camp Mom, Agile, Cheerful`
+- **Lucia "Twig" Thorne** `Camp Mom, Cheerful` - knows which trees to avoid
-- **"Cookie"** `One-armed Logger, Terrible cook`
+- **"Cookie"** `One-armed, Terrible cook` - lost his arm to "tree-bite"
-- **Nyssa "Thumbs" Dunsfold"** `Fallen Druid, Witty, Wholesome`
-- 18 loggers

-**1408 Fishing Hamlet** with handful of huts.
-The one closest to the sea belongs to **Pesh**, a fourth-generation fisherman.
-Buried beneath his hut lies a chest containing 10,000 silver coins salvaged from the shipwreck a mile off the coast.
-It took him seven trips under the cover of night to retrieve the treasure.
-Burdened with the fear of attracting bandits, Pesh refuses to spend the treasure.
-Instead, he makes generous, anonymous donations to the monastery.
+- 12 loggers, each marked with protective symbols

+**1408 Fishing Hamlet** A handful of wooden huts cling to the coast, their weathered walls dark with salt spray.

+The hut nearest the sea belongs to Pesh (`Generous, Paranoid`), a fourth-generation fisherman known for his anonymous donations to the monastery.
+None question how a simple fisherman can afford such charity.
+Beneath Pesh's hut lies a chest of 10,000 silver coins--salvaged from the pirate wreck in seven midnight diving trips.
+The weight of his secret is heavier than the chest.

-The hamlet fears and avoids the Boat Hag [#1506].
-They refuse to trade with her and "allegedly" leave rotten fish guts on her doorstep.
+The hamlet folk avoid the nearby Boat Hag [1506], claiming her presence spoils their catches.
+Rotten fish regularly appear on her doorstep, though no one admits to leaving them.

-**1506 The Boat Hag** A large overturned boat repurposed into a makeshift dwelling.
-The hull's curvature and the weathered planks remnants of its former life.
-Within this curious abode resides a reclusive hag.
-She is sister of Hag Kalg, and known for her extensive knowledge of herbal remedies and potions, which she brews using ingredients gathered from the surrounding marshlands and forests.
+**1506 The Boat Hag** An overturned fishing boat serves as dwelling, its weathered hull grown thick with moss and marsh vines.
+Smoke from strange herbs seeps through the cracks while marsh birds deliver messages in exchange for scraps.
+Locals leave offerings at her door--they say rotten fish draws darker things away.

-Among her possessions is a **Dryad's Whispering Branch**.
-A slender branch from a dryad's tree.
-It allows the wielder to communicate with woodland creatures and plants.
+She brews remedies from marsh herbs and forest flora, trading them to those brave or desperate enough to visit.
+The hamlet folk whisper that on moonless nights, she speaks to shadows stretching from Mon.
+Among her treasures is the **Dryad's Whispering Branch**, _acquired_ from the Fae Court.
+It allows the wielder to communicate with woodland creatures and plants, though using it risks drawing attention from its former owner.

 **1508 Pirate Shipwreck** lies just off the coast, its remains jutting from the water.
 Barnacles cling to its splintered boards, broken masts, and rusting cannons.
-A haunting reminder of the sea's perils.
-Carved onto a board just above the waterline is "Pesh was here" [#1405].
-2d6 **venomous reef snakes**, camouflaged among the coral, hunt in the wreckage.
+Venomous reef snakes, camouflaged among the coral, hunt in the wreckage.

-Among the treasure was also a **Sylph Ring**.
-A pewter ring marked with the fae rune for air, that summons gentle, calming winds.
+Among its treasures was a **Sylph Ring**--a pewter band marked with the fae rune for air that summons gentle winds.
+Carved on a board just above the waterline is "Pesh was here" [#1405].

-**1603 Old Pete's Boggery** stands as a testament to human resilience.
-With his daughter Ida and a dedicated team of 12 hands, Pete toils tirelessly to extract valuable peat from the marshes.
-Despite the challenges posed by the terrain, the farm not only sustains itself but also provides a crucial resource for the surrounding communities.
-Nobody knows the marshes better than Pete and his daughter.
+**1603 Old Pete's Boggery** Wooden walkways wind through the marsh, connecting islands of relatively solid ground. **Pete** (`Weathered, Sharp`) and his twelve workers harvest peat from carefully managed bogs--fuel that keeps the region's hearths burning.
+The work is hard, but the marsh provides for those who know its ways.

+Nobody knows these wetlands better than Pete and his daughter **Yde** (`Tomboy, Hopeful`).
+They can name every pool, predict the weather by the reeds' sway, and find paths where others see only mire.
+Yde guides herb-seekers and the occasional northern merchant, while the purple bog orchids that grow near their operation fetch a fine price--though Pete never picks the ones with silver stems.

 ### HEXTRAS